An efficient randomized homotopy method to approximate eigenpairs of tensors: The adaptive linear homotopy method

-~\\ \begin{rem} \cref{prop_eigendiscriminant} tells us that $\bSigma$ is a projective variety of real codimension at least 2.
-So the geodesic path between two random points $f,g\in\HS(\polspace)$ almost surely does not intersect $\bSigma$.
-This shows that for almost all inputs $f\in \HS(\polspace)$ the postconditions of \textsc{lv e-alh} are fulfilled. \end{rem}
+We now want to modify the algorithm EALH, such that the initial system together with one of its h-eigenpairs is chosen randomly.
+For this we need to define a probability distribution on $\hV_\HS$. \begin{enumerate} \item Choose $g\in\HS(\cH^n)$ uniformly at random. \item Choose $(v,\eta)\in \cP$ uniformly from the $\cD(n,d)$ many eigenpairs of $g$. \end{enumerate} Compare \cite{distr}, where we proceeded similarly.
+We denote the distribution that this procedure implies on the space of h-eigenpairs by $\rho$.
+The algorithm Las Vegas EALH (LVEALH) is as follows.

 A little care should be taken here.
 We have not given an algorithm to draw from $\rho$.
 And, unfortunately, we are not able to provide such an algorithm.
-But we can provide an average analysis for it and this will be relevant for the analysis of the subsequent true randomized algorithm \textsc{lv-alh}*, see \cref{Theorem_4.8}.
+The reason why we still describe LVEALH is that we can provide an average analysis for it and this will be relevant for the analysis of the subsequent true randomized algorithm LVEALHWS; see \cref{Theorem_4.8}.

-The proof of the following theorem is postponed to \cref{sec:avg_anal}.
+The proof of the following theorem is postponed to \cref{sec:avg_anal}. \begin{thm}[Average analysis of LVEALH] We have